Ted Ammon: Charity

 With a total net worth of some $100 million, Ammon created the largest scholarship fund at Bucknell University.
 Subsequently, he complemented this endowed program with a challenge/matching grant, resulting in added incentives for others to contribute to his alma mater.
-He served on the boards of the Municipal Art Society and the YMCA.
+He was on the boards of the Municipal Art Society and the YMCA.
 He attained the title of chairman at Jazz at Lincoln Center, where he worked closely with Wynton Marsalis.

 On October 22, 2012, Greg and Alexa Ammon donated a $1 million gift from the Ammon Foundation to Jazz at Lincoln Center to name the R. Theodore Ammon Archives and Music Library.
 "Ted considered the archive and music library essential to the integrity of this institution.
 The Ammon Archives and Music Library will be accessible to students and lovers of jazz the world over", said Wynton Marsalis, managing and artistic director of Jazz at Lincoln Center.
 "My father's deep commitment to Jazz at Lincoln Center inspired my sister Alexa and I to continue his legacy with this naming gift for the preservation and perpetuation of the music he loved so much.
 Wynton's vision for The Ammon Archive and Music Library aligns with my father's commitment to enrich people's lives around the world with jazz," said Greg Ammon.

 On November 15, 2012, Jazz at Lincoln Center hosted a private ribbon cutting for The Ammon Archives and Music Library followed by the New York City film premiere of Greg Ammon's documentary 59 Middle Lane later that evening.
 Proceeds from the premiere event benefited Jazz at Lincoln Center and the Evan B. Donaldson Adoption Institute.